Therapy

 Using IFS to Navigate Psychedelic Journeys

-Beyond integration, Internal Family Systems can offer an immensely valuable toolkit for navigating psychedelic space as well.
+Beyond integration, IFS can offer an immensely valuable toolkit for navigating psychedelic space as well.
 Speaking from personal experience, IFS has helped me to create more psychic spaciousness within a journey.
 Much like mindfulness, remembering my IFS training has helped me practice observing, rather than getting “hooked” into particular thoughts and feelings that might emerge during a psychedelic experience.

 The basic premise of IFS is that the psyche is inhabited, and that we can learn to dialog with these presences or parts.
 Remembering this simple fact, I’ve been able to remain in a space of gentle curiosity when, for instance, I might fall into a thought pattern that could potentially send me down a critical, anxious, or confused internal loop during a journey.